1.A.8 The Major Intrinsic Aquaporin Protein, (MIP) Family

 Aqp11 of Homo sapiens (Q8NBQ7)

 Aquaporin-12A (AQP-12) of 295 aas and probably 7 TMSs with an extra N-terminal TMS.
-Bears a C-terminal KKXX-like ER retention sequence and is found intracelllularly (Ishibashi 2006).
-It is expressed in elevated amounts in exocrine glandular cells of the pancreas (Danielsson et al. 2014).
+It bears a C-terminal KKXX-like ER retention sequence and is found intracelllularly (Ishibashi 2006).
+It is expressed in elevated amounts in exocrine glandular cells of the pancreas (Danielsson et al. 2014) but is also present in the nuclear envelope.
+A short perinuclear amphipathic α-helix in Apq12 promotes nuclear pore complex biogenesis (Zhang et al. 2021).

 AQP12A of Homo sapiens